10 things to do in Calgary this week: June 13 to 19 | Listed

-As we get into the middle of June, there are plenty of things to do in Calgary to make the most of this begging of summer.
+While many of us might be gearing up for Stampede, there is still a lot to do in Calgary this week.

-You can go on a cheap movie date at Cineplex, discover new trails and treasures, have a “wild” brunch at the zoo, or step into an alternate reality at the science centre.
+You can go on a cheap movie date at Cineplex, have a “wild” brunch at the zoo, or step into an alternate reality at the science centre.

-And, catch the Otipemisiwak contemporary visual art display at Fort Calgary in its final weeks, or visit a brand new exhibit at Studio Bell, chronicling the evolution of one of the early innovators of digital art.
+A staple of the Calgary arts scene starts this week, too.
+Enjoy the official start to summer with a beautiful date night, or learn about Calgary’s Indigenous communities with events all week long.

 Here are 10 of the best things to do in and around Calgary this week.